arudol/am3_test_documentation/docs/code_overview.md

   * 'AM3Arrays' holds the data arrays during the simulation.
 It does not have to be accessed, only initialisation is required.
 Objects of this class will be referred to as 'dat'.
   * 'IO' contains the input/output possibilities.
 Objects of this class will be referred to as 'io'.

-Note that internally all physics processes are implemented in single modules (i.e. .cc files), which however is only relevant on developer level.
+Internally all physics processes are implemented in single modules (contained in separate .cc files such as `BetheHeitler.cc`), while the solver methods are stored in `Solver.cc` (which also includes lepton, muon and pion inverse Compton and synchrotron radiation).
+This is however only relevant on developer level.

 ## Grids